sheikzayed/WSLsetup/README.md

 **OR**

 ```
-Install Docker in WSL Ubuntu
+**Install Docker in WSL Ubuntu**
-Install

 Follow the usual installation instructions to install Docker Desktop. ...

 Start Docker Desktop from the Windows Start menu.

 From the Docker menu, select Settings > General.

-Select the Use WSL 2 based engine check box. ...
+Select the Use WSL 2 based engine check box.

 Click Apply & Restart.

 Ensure the distribution runs in WSL 2 mode.

 ```